airborne-commando/voter-reg-status/README.md

-Here’s a `README.md` file you can use for your GitHub repository.
-It provides clear instructions on how to set up and run the voter registration automation script.

----

 # Voter Registration Automation Script

 This Python script automates the process of checking voter registration status on the [Pennsylvania Voter Services](https://www.pavoterservices.pa.gov/pages/voterregistrationstatus.aspx) website.
 It uses Selenium to interact with the web page, fill out the form, and retrieve the results.